VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 board keeps track of the move history, so the thinker can perform any sequence of moves, and roll them back afterwards.

-The [CheckWinner()] method is useful to determine if there is a winner.
+The [CheckWinner()] method is useful to determine if there's a winner.
 If there is one, the solution is placed in the method's optional parameter.

 For building heuristics, the public read-only variable [winCorridors] will